FrickTobias/BLR/README.md

 This GitHub repository describes and distributes all script used in "[Efficient whole genome haplotyping and high-throughput single molecule phasing with barcode-linked reads]()", see [figure 1](https://github.com/FrickTobias/BLR/blob/master/README.md#overview) for overview.
-This GitHub is used for pre-processing of read data and takes raw fastq files as input and outputs either (1) fastq files for metagenomic _de novo_ analysis, (2) fastq files for Human Genome haplotyping or (3) bam files ready custom variant calling and phasing analysis.
+The main repo is used for pre-processing of read data and takes raw fastq files as input and outputs either (1) fastq files for metagenomic _de novo_ analysis, (2) fastq files for Human Genome haplotyping or (3) bam files ready custom variant calling and phasing analysis.